chef/chef-web-docs/content/infra_language/checking_hypervisors.md

 ## hyperv?

-Determing if the current node is a Hyper-V guest.
+Determine if the current node is a Hyper-V guest.

 ## kvm?